dohabenhabbach/Data-Processing-and-Analysis-using-PySpark-Spark-Project/README.md

 # We shall perform the below analysis on our data

--Get the Details of the order placed by the customer on 2014 January 1st
+- Get the Details of the order placed by the customer on 2014 January 1st

--Compute the monthly customer Revenue
+- Compute the monthly customer Revenue